inesp/inesp.github.io/cv.md

     <div class="career-years">{% include career_icon.html name="mic" %} 2006 – now</div>
     <div class="career-body">
       <h3>Teaching, and later conference speaking</h3>
-      <p>I started teaching before I learned programming, and I never stopped.
-I've given several talks all over Europe, all in my own time, no sponsors and no employer agenda.
-The subjects that interest me most are the lies we tell ourselves: how we estimate, how we argue, how we misuse statistics, ... <a href="/talks/">The full record and the talk catalogue.</a></p>
+      <p>I started teaching before I learned programming.
+Lately, I speak at conferences like Devoxx Belgium, J-Fall and PyCon Italia, all in my own time, no sponsors and no employer agenda.
+Some talks come straight from the systems above: what happens when a third-party API goes down, and how to tell if a deploy broke production.
+The others are about the lies we tell ourselves: how we estimate, how we argue, ... <a href="/talks/">The full record and the talk catalogue.</a></p>
     </div>
   </div>
 </div>